probablynotryan/neighborhood/README.md

 Code: beepBoop(userInput);

-Expected Output: "..., 8, 9, "Beep!", "Beep!", "Boop!", "Will you be my neighbor", "Beep!"
+Expected Output: '..., 8, 9, "Beep!", "Beep!", "Boop!", "Will you be my neighbor", "Beep!"'

 ---

-Test: "It should return an array of "0", "Beep!", "Boop!", "Will you be my neighbor?", "4" when the number 4 is submitted."
+Test: "It should return an array of "0", "Beep!", "Boop!", "Will you be my neighbor?", "4" when the number 4 is submitted by the user."

 let userInput = 4;

 Code: beepBoop(userInput);

-Expected Output: "0, Beep!, Boop!, Will you be my neighbor?, 4"
+Expected Output: '"0", "Beep!", "Boop!", "Will you be my neighbor?", "4"'

 ---